dirkgroenen/simple-jQuery-slider/README.md

 	// Default options
 	var options = {
 		slides: '.slide', // The name of a slide in the slidesContainer
-		swipe: true,	// Add possibility to Swipe > note that you have to include touchSwipe for this
+		swipe: true,	// Add possibility to Swipe
+		magneticSwipe: true, // Add 'magnetic' swiping.
+When the user swipes over the screen the slides will attach to the mouse's position
 		transition: "slide", // Accepts "slide" and "fade" for a slide or fade transition
 		slideTracker: true, // Add a UL with list items to track the current slide
 		slideTrackerID: 'slideposition', // The name of the UL that tracks the slides